245122749053/WM-Aitha-Likhitha-MVSR-Engineering-College/README.md

 ## 6. Route Optimization Strategy

-Route optimization is handled using a priority-based approach rather than a fully dynamic real-time routing algorithm.
-Only bins that exceed a predefined fill threshold (for example, 80%) are treated as active collection nodes.
+Route optimization is handled using a priority-based approach rather than fully dynamic real-time routing.

+Only bins exceeding a predefined threshold (e.g., 80%) are treated as active collection nodes

-Active bins are grouped based on geographic proximity, and a shortest-path strategy is applied within each group to reduce travel distance and collection time.
+Active bins are grouped based on geographic proximity

+A shortest-path strategy is applied within each group

-This approach simplifies decision-making and aligns better with real-world municipal waste collection practices, where routing decisions are typically made in batches.
+This approach simplifies decision-making and aligns with real-world municipal waste collection practices, where routing decisions are typically made in batch schedules.

 ## 7. Power Management Strategy

 Since waste bins may operate on battery power, energy efficiency is a critical design consideration.

-The following strategies are used:
+The following strategies are adopted:

 Deep sleep operation of the microcontroller between sensing cycles